EWaterman/EWaterman.github.io/_posts/Ch7/0007-03-01-gaining-a-following.md

 Ultimately you want to remember that **your goal is to gain loyal supporters**.
 The kind of people who will actually step up and support your project when the time comes.

-While having an extra 1000 followers is great, I’d much rather trade them in for 50 loyal supporters.
+While having an extra 1000 followers is great, getting another 50 loyal supporters is even better.